pearu/functional_algorithms/README.md

     assert result.dtype == numpy.complex64, (result.dtype,)
     return result
 ```

-When `debug=2`, the values of all variables are printed out when
+When `debug=2`, the function implementation source code and the values
-calling the function:
+of all variables are printed out when calling the function:
 ```python
 >>> fa.targets.numpy.as_function(np_square_graph, debug=2)(3 + 4j)
 def square(z: numpy.complex64) -> numpy.complex64: